patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/gallery.md

 ![image](./img/gallery-example.png)

-1. **Gallery:** The gallery container that contains all gallery items
+1. **Gallery:** The gallery container, which contains all gallery items.
-1. **Gallery item:** The individual items in a gallery container
+1. **Gallery item:** And individual item to be placed in the gallery.

 ## Usage